CSS-Exploring-Machine-Learning-Models/ML-Models/README.md

 Goals of the Project: <br>
-Learn how to implement different algorithms to a model. ​<br>
+1.Learn how to implement different algorithms to a model. ​<br>
-Learn an outline that is applicable to most machine learning models.​ <br>
+2.Learn an outline that is applicable to most machine learning models.​ <br>
-Learn how to identify suitable algorithms and seeking the most efficient solutions for the dataset. <br>
+3.Learn how to identify suitable algorithms and seeking the most efficient solutions for the dataset. <br>

 Technologies:<br>